JUMP TO:

 Here’s the battery life chart:

-When it comes to mapping, COROS has implemented the same style of maps as found on their APEX & Vertix series watches, which I detail down below.
+When it comes to mapping, COROS has implemented the same style of maps as found on their APEX and Vertix series watches, which I detail down below.
 In short, that’s background maps, but not routable maps (you can have routes/courses and turn-by-turn directions, but cannot re-route mid-course).
 Still, as you’ll see, it works perfectly fine in most cases.
-More importantly though, is COROS has confirmed that coming in Q1 2025, the company will add street/trail names to the maps.
-That’s even more notable since Polar just announced last week, that they will be adding POI (points of interest) data to their maps in Q1 2025.
+More importantly though, is that COROS has confirmed that coming in Q1 2025, the company will add street/trail names to the maps.
+That’s even more notable since Polar just announced last week that they will be adding POI (points of interest) data to their maps in Q1 2025.
 Now, if these two companies just blended their efforts, we’d have everything!

 In the Box: